Vitamin A: Preventing and treating vitamin A deficiency

+Acne

 Topical retinoic acid and retinol

-Retinoic acids tretinoin (all-trans-retinoic acid) and isotretinoin (13-cis-retinoic acid) are prescription topical medications used to treat moderate to severe cystic acne and acne not responsive to other treatments.
-These are usually applied as a skin cream to the face after cleansing to remove make-up and skin oils.
+Retinoic acids tretinoin (all-trans-retinoic acid) and isotretinoin (13-cis-retinoic acid) are prescription medications used to treat moderate to severe cystic acne and acne not responsive to other treatments.
+Tretinoin is usually applied as a skin cream to the face after cleansing to remove make-up and skin oils, while isotretinoin is taken orally.
 Tretinoin and isotretinoin act by binding to two nuclear receptor families within keratinocytes: the retinoic acid receptors (RAR) and the retinoid X receptors (RXR).
 These events contribute to the normalization of follicular keratinization and decreased cohesiveness of keratinocytes, resulting in reduced follicular occlusion and microcomedone formation.
 The retinoid-receptor complex competes for coactivator proteins of AP-1, a key transcription factor involved in inflammation.
 Retinoic acid products also reduce sebum secretion, a nutrient source for bacteria, from facial pores.

-These drugs are US-designated Pregnancy Category C (animal reproduction studies have shown an adverse effect on the fetus), and should not be used by pregnant women or women who are anticipating becoming pregnant.
+These drugs, when applied topically, are US-designated Pregnancy Category C (animal reproduction studies have shown an adverse effect on the fetus), and should not be used by pregnant women or women who are anticipating becoming pregnant.
 Many countries established a physician- and patient- education pregnancy prevention policy.

 Trifarotene is a prescription retinoid for the topical treatment acne vulgaris.
 It functions as a retinoic acid receptor (RAR)-γ agonist.

 Non-prescription topical products that have health claims for reducing facial acne, combating skin dark spots and reducing wrinkles and lines associated with aging often contain retinyl palmitate.
-The hypothesis is that this is absorbed and desterified to free retinol, then converted to retinaldehyde and further metabolized to all-trans-retinoic acid, whence it will have the same effects as prescription products with fewer side effects.
+The hypothesis is that this is absorbed and de-esterified to free retinol, then converted to retinaldehyde and further metabolized to all-trans-retinoic acid, whence it will have the same effects as prescription products with fewer side effects.
 There is some ex vivo evidence with human skin that esterified retinol is absorbed and then converted to retinol.
 In addition to esterified retinol, some of these products contain hydroxypinacolone retinoate, identified as esterified 9-cis-retinoic acid.